pagekey/sitegen/docs/architecture/docgen/index.md

 ### Goals

-- Define how the docgen works.
+- Define how the sitegen works.

 ### Non-Goals